Insurance Claims Evaluation Business License in Dubai

 Typical Setup Timeline: 2 to 4 weeks from document submission

-This licence is well suited to independent loss adjusters, claims consultancy firms, risk management professionals, and international insurance groups seeking a regional hub.
+This license is well suited to independent loss adjusters, claims consultancy firms, risk management professionals, and international insurance groups seeking a regional hub.
 It is equally relevant to:

 Marine and cargo surveyors expanding into claims settlement services